DouglasHdezT/HowToWaste-API/AboutENV.md

 # ENV's
+- PORT -> API port
-- DBUSER
+- DBUSER -> Username for DB
-- DBPASS
+- DBPASS -> Password for DB
-- DBHOST
+- DBHOST -> Host of MongoDB Server
-- DBPORT
+- DBPORT -> Port of MongoDB Server
-- EXECPATH
+- AUTHSOURCE -> Source of Authentication in DB